Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Introduction

 Correlation cannot spread throughout a system instantaneously.
 Shortly after the system crosses the critical temperature, the equilibrium correlation length is limited by the speed at which information propagates through the system.
 In a discussion of phase transitions in the early universe, Kibble \cite{Kibble1976} noted that correlation in a field, such as the scalar Higgs field, must be limited by causality since information cannot propagate faster than the speed of light.
 This implied the existence of cosmic domains where field correlations may only exist within the domain.
 Because each domain develops independently from every other, the expectation value of the field in each domain will be independent.
 Correlation in the Higgs field spreads as these causally disconnected domains propagate outward at the speed of light.
 As the field evolves in time, the topology of the initial domain structure may be such that topological defects, such as domain walls, cosmic strings, or monopoles persist.

-This argument was extended by Zurek, who discussed a similar process in the context of the phase transition from liquid to superfluid $^4$He.
+This argument was extended by Zurek, who discussed a similar process in the context of the phase transition from from normal to superfluid in liquid $^4$He.
 In this transition, the condensate wave function (i.e., the wavefunction of $^4$He atoms occupying the quantum ground state) becomes correlated at long distances \cite{Zurek1985}.
-Zurek took a new approach to estimating the density of defects by comparing the power-law divergence of the coherence length, $\xi$, and time, $\tau$, to the rate at which the system temperature is swept through the critical temperature.
-Here, the speed at which domains spread, $c$, is given by the speed at which fluctuations propagate.
+Zurek took a new approach to estimating the density of defects by comparing the power-law divergence of the coherence time to the rate at which the system temperature is swept through the critical temperature (see Figure~\ref{fig:Domain_Cartoon}).
 If the system temperature or pressure is swept through a critical value quickly, then these domains will have insufficient time to propagate, leading to the creation of string-like defects known as quantized vortices.
-This is distinct from the adiabatic limit, where the system is always at equilibrium, resulting in no vortices being nucleated by the phase transition.